Highlands and Islands Fire and Rescue Service

+History

 This Fire Service stemmed from the Northern Area Fire Brigade, formed in 1947 after the passing of the Fire Services Act, and covered the same area the service did until 2013, excluding the Western Isles.
 In 1975, with the reorganisation of local government, the service became the Northern Fire Brigade and gained the Western Isles as part of its area.
 In 1983 the name changed again, to Highland and Islands Fire Brigade, to more accurately reflect the area which the Brigade served.
 The final name, Highlands and Islands Fire and Rescue Service, was adopted in summer 2005, under the Fire (Scotland) Act 2005.
 As well as the name change, for the first time in the service's history, a Gaelic motto, dìon is freagair, or "protect and respond", was sanctioned.

-The Chief Fire Officer before amalgamation was Stewart James Edgar QFSM MBA Chartered FCIPD Cmgr FCMI MIoD FIFireE.
-Stewart was awarded the Queens Fire Service Medal for Distinguished Service in the Queen's Birthday Honours in 2013.
+The Chief Fire Officer before amalgamation was Stewart James Edgar.
+Edgar was awarded the Queens Fire Service Medal for Distinguished Service in the Queen's Birthday Honours in 2013.